AlcoSense Pro Support

 My unit says “Calibration Expired” or “Calibration Due”.

 The 12 month calibration interval is about to or has expired.
 After this time readings may become unreliable.
-Please contact us to arrange re-calibration of the unit, our contact details can be found on the back cover of the manual.
+Please contact us to arrange re-calibration of the unit, or order a calibration online, our contact details can be found on the back cover of the manual.

 I’ve done a lot of tests in quick succession and I’ve got a strange result.